-This recipe for drunken steak calls for marinating your steak in a little of what you are enjoying during happy hour for an even happier steak dinner!
+This easy recipe for Rum Steak calls for marinating your steak in a little of what you are enjoying during happy hour for an even happier steak dinner!

-And before you get too worried about me, I promise that I am taking all kinds of liberties by calling this steak supper a drunken one.
+And before you get too worried about me, I promise that I am taking all kinds of liberties by raiding the liquor cabinet for this grilled steak supper.
 It’s really only slightly tipsy, because you just need a little of the good stuff to a delicious and different flavor.

-What is the best cut of steak to use for drunken steak?
+What is the best cut of steak to marinate?

 This recipe needs a steak that will benefit from marinating in the brown sugar and rum conglomeration that we are going to whip up, which means you want a pretty sturdy cut of meat.

-Both of these cuts have a rich steak flavor that I find even better than strip steak or even filet mignon (I know!!), especially when it comes to grilling.
+Both of these cuts have a rich steak flavor that I find just as satisfying as strip steak or even filet mignon (I know!!), especially when it comes to grilling.
+And if you want to go for flank steak, it’s still a great choice!

-The rest of the marinade is soy sauce, chopped fresh scallions, a little brown sugar and squeezed fresh lime, peel and all.
-I poke a few holes in my steak with a fork and toss it in a zippered plastic bag an hour or two before suppertime.
+STEP 1: Put your rum in a plastic bag along with some soy sauce, chopped fresh scallions, a little brown sugar and squeezed fresh lime, peel and all.
+Poke a few holes in the steak with a fork, add to the bag and pop it the fridge 2 to 3 hours before suppertime.

 You sure can!
 I have used bourbon and even red wine.
 Just keep in mind that the flavor of your steak is going to change a little with whatever you decide upon.